RuoyuChen10/Sim2Word/README.md

 ![](images/Fig3.png)

-This section refer to the Section 4 of the paper.
+This section refers to Section 4 of the paper.
 And also the results of Fig. 9.

 First, to get the inter results: